Tunable Flux through a Synthetic Hall Tube of Neutral Fermions: Quench dynamics

 The quench dynamics can also be used to measure the gap closing at phase boundaries.
 Similar as Ref.~\cite{PhysRevLett.122.065303}, we introduce two times $\tau _{2}$ and $\tau _{3}$, at which the spin-$|2\rangle $ and spin-$|3\rangle $ populations at $k=0$ (or $k=\pi $) reach their first maxima, to identify the phase boundary.
 As we change $\delta _{2}$ or $\Omega _{13}$ across the phase boundary (one gap closes and the dynamics is characterized by a single frequency), $\tau _{2}$ and $\tau _{3}$ cross each other.
 Notice that above discussions only apply to $\Phi =0,\pi $ where the gap closing occurs.
-We find that $\tau _{2}$ and $\tau _{3}$ are $\Phi $-dependent~\cite{SM} and would cross each other even when no gap closing occurs for other values of $ \Phi $, and the crossing point is generally away from the phase boundaries.
+We find that, even when no gap closing occurs for $\Phi$ away from $0$ and $\pi$ , $\tau_2$ and $\tau_3$ would cross each other as we increase $\Omega_{13}$, and the crossing point is generally away from the phase boundaries.
 Therefore, the measurement of gap closing based on quench dynamics is possible only if $\Phi $ can be controlled.
 As an example, we consider $\Phi =0$ and plot the time evolution of the spin populations at $k=\pi $ with $ \Omega _{13}$ around the left phase boundary $\Omega _{13}^{c}$, as shown in Figs.~\ref{fig:quench}c and \ref{fig:quench}d.
+The crossing points are different for different $\Phi$.
+In Fig.~\ref{fig:APPPhi}, we plot the time evolution of the spin populations at $k=\pi$ for different values of $\Phi$.